addisonklinke/investing/README.md

 ## Configuration

 Default configuration values are located in the file `config/investing.defaults.yaml`.
+To get started, run `python launcher.py configure` and follow the prompts.
-To override, create a new file called `config/investing.yaml` and populate it according the default template.
-Any values from the user-created config file will take precedence over the default config file at runtime.
+This will populate a new file called `config/investing.yaml`.
+Any values from the user-created config will take precedence over the default config at runtime.

 You will need (free) accounts with the following websites to populate the API key fields